Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 \subsection{Algorithms}

-This paper applies {\em hyperparameter optimization} (HPO) to the control parameters of an {\em ensemble learner} in order to build better predictors for the dependent attributes in Table~\ref{data}.
-This section described ensemble learning, and the HPO methods that might improve them.
+\here{lit} This paper applies {\em hyperparameter optimization} (HPO) to the control parameters of an {\em ensemble learner} in order to build better predictors for the dependent attributes in Table~\ref{datadata}.
+This section describes ensemble learning, and the HPO methods that might improve them.